Eddie Leonski

-Edward Joseph Leonski (December 12, 1917 – November 9, 1942) was a United States Army soldier and serial killer responsible for the strangling murders of three women in Melbourne, Australia in 1942.
-Leonski was dubbed The Brownout Strangler, after Melbourne's wartime practice of dropping the electricity voltage to conserve energy.
+Edward Joseph Leonski (12 December 1917 – 9 November 1942) was a United States Army soldier and serial killer responsible for the strangling murders of three women in Melbourne, Australia in 1942.
+Leonski was dubbed The Brownout Strangler, named after the practice of dimming or restricting outdoor lighting to make the city less visible to potential enemy aircraft during nighttime raids.
+This was part of a broader effort across Australia to implement air raid precautions.

 His self-confessed motive for the killings was a twisted fascination with female voices, especially when they were singing, and his claim that he killed the women to "get their voices".

-Leonski was court-martialed for murder under American military law, found guilty, and executed.
-He was the first and only citizen of another country to have been tried and sentenced to death in Australia under the law of their own country.
+Leonski was initially arrested by Melbourne police, but was then transferred to U.S. military authorities for prosecution.
+He was court-martialed for murder under American military law, sentenced to death, and executed.
+Leonski was the first and only citizen of another country to have been tried and sentenced to death in Australia under the law of their own country.

 Early life

-The sixth child of Russian-Jewish immigrants John Leonski, laborer, and his wife Amelia, née Harkavitz, in Kenvil, New Jersey, Leonski grew up in an abusive, alcoholic family.
+The sixth child of Russian-Jewish immigrants John Leonski, laborer, and his Polish-born wife Amelia, née Harkavitz, in Kenvil, New Jersey, Leonski grew up in an abusive, alcoholic family.
 One of his brothers was committed to a mental institution.
 According to a psychologist who interviewed Leonski during his trial, his mother had been overprotective and controlling.
 Leonski had been bullied by other neighborhood kids and called a mama's boy.
 Accordingly, the psychologist ruled that Leonski's crimes were born of his resentment and hatred of his mother and thus constituted "symbolic matricide."

 Leonski worked for a time as a delivery boy.

 Military service

-He was called up for the U.S. Army in February 1941 and arrived in Melbourne, Australia, on February 2, 1942, after the United States had entered World War II.
+He was called up for the U.S. Army in February 1941 and arrived in Melbourne, Australia, on 2 February 1942, after the United States had entered World War II.
 The Army had set up a temporary base (Camp Pell) in Royal Park just north of the city and the university.
+Prior to departing to Australia, Leonski had assaulted a woman in San Antonio, but was never disciplined for this.